HELIOS APP (Viking Centro App)

 Frontend & backend as key to achieve the MVP

-Although sufficient information was available to guide development, the nature of the application and its methodology required defining the point at which it could be considered a minimum viable product (MVP).
+Although sufficient information was available to guide development, the nature of the app and its methodology required defining the point at which it could be considered a minimum viable product (MVP).

 By combining strategies from the MVP Canvas and Lean UX methodologies, we determined the exact point to deliver a basic yet robust product that addresses the primary needs of clients while ensuring a clear and enjoyable user journey.